Honors Math 3A/3B and Honors Math 3C/3D together cover a full year’s curriculum for advanced third or fourth graders (ages 8–10).

 Honors Math 3A/3B

-Students are introduced to multiplication and division, and how to use the distributive property to simplify calculations.
+Students are introduced to multiplication and how to use the distributive property to simplify calculations.
 Students also begin to learn how to interpret the mathematics of word problems.
 Other topics include two-dimensional shapes and their properties.

 Honors Math 3C/3D

 Students continue to practice interpreting and solving word problems, and develop their higher-order strategic thinking.
-Students are introduced to fractions and learn multiplication and division, estimation, and the use of variables in writing equations and solutions.
+Students are introduced to fractions and learn division, estimation, and the use of variables in writing equations and solutions.